-The competition is open to SMEs, start-ups and early-stage businesses, sole traders, and individual entrepreneurs, including staff and students from research institutions.
+The competition is open to SMEs, start-ups and spinouts that are registered with Companies House (or overseas equivalent).
+Overseas organisations must have at least one member of the development team based in the UK during the delivery of the project.
 Our definition of SMEs is taken from the UK Government's SME action plan: any organisation that has fewer than 250 employees and a turnover of less than €50 million or a balance sheet total less than €43 million.